primer/react/.changeset/brave-rats-sneeze.md

 '@primer/components': patch
 ---

-Fixes type error where `css` is a required prop of some components by excluding storybook stories from TypeScript compilation for builds
+Fix type error where `css` is a required prop of some components by excluding storybook stories from TypeScript compilation for builds